nraghunathan/dotfiles/README.md

 ## Important Files
 `.Brewfile`

 Strap will look for a `.Brewfile` in the root of your dotfiles repository (`~/.dotfiles/.Brewfile`).
-If it finds it, it will symlink it to your personal root folder, and then install all Brew packages and casks referenced in it.
+If it finds it, it will symlink it to your personal root folder, and then install all brew packages and casks referenced in it.

 `script/setup`